ibm-cloud-docs/dl/faqs.md

 Initial rollout plans are for the Multi-Zone Regions (MZRs) to be prioritized.
 Other PoPs across the portfolio will support the new {{site.data.keyword.dl_short}} access model, enabling access to the classic infrastructure and VPC expansions as they occur.

-## If {{site.data.keyword.dl_short}} is not available for Single-Zone Regions (SZRs), how do financial services clients handle the data that they need to keep in their regions?
+## If {{site.data.keyword.dl_short}} is not available for single-campus multizone regions, how do financial services clients handle the data that they need to keep in their regions?
 {: #roadmap-szrs}
 {: faq}